 When you're planning a move and are hiring movers, there are some things you shouldn't pack and move with you.
 Most moving companies will have a list of items that they won't move, most of which are dangerous goods and should be properly disposed of before you move.

 Some items can be moved but must be properly packed.
 To be sure that you're not moving anything that you shouldn't be, make sure you ask the moving company before you start preparing items for shipment to make sure they're packed and stored and ready to move without any risk or safety issue.
+And even if you're moving, you may want to take extra care in packing certain items, especially if you're moving a long distance.

 Dangerous goods include any material that is flammable, corrosive or explosive.
 Dangerous goods are considered unstable and illegal to move.
 If you have dangerous goods, call your local recycling pickup service, fire station or the closest EPA (Environmental Protection Agency) office to find out how you can properly dispose of these items.
 Or ask a neighbor or friend if they could use it.